 The image shows set P803 (51450 + 59546 + 51522) is seen departing from Dawlish on the 24th May 1975.
 Neil Cannon.
 These Western Region sets were the first of the Class to be painted into blue/grey livery so that they would match the Cross-Country sets.

-In mid-1975 they moved to Bristol Bath Road (BR) as B800-4 and would later be joined by two ex-Midland three-car units from Tyseley becoming B805 and B806.
+In mid-1975 they moved to Bristol Bath Road (BR) as B800-4 and in May 1979 they would be joined by two ex-Midland three-car units from Tyseley becoming B805 and B806.
 During the early 1980s even more units were drafted in, this time generally from the Eastern Region.

 1982 saw Met-Camm 101s is take over services on the Central Wales line between Swansea and Shrewsbury ousting almost all remaining Swindon 120s.
 They were allocated to Cardiff Canton (CF) for these duties and general cross country services.
 The units selected for Central Wales use were reformed into 2-car sets with their centre trailers generally being stored at Cardiff Bristol and Reading.
 One trailer W59550 found a new home between two Derby class 116 suburban brake cars at Cardiff (CF) in set C307 which was an odd set containing two DMBS vehicles in its formation (W53083 / W59550 / W53820).